Key Takeaways

 Price Trends: Affordability Under Pressure

-The military corridor homes near JBSA installations are holding value best, supported by guaranteed demand from service members and civilian employees who need housing regardless of broader market conditions.
+Military corridor homes near JBSA installations are holding value best, supported by steady demand from service members and civilian employees who need housing regardless of broader market conditions.

 Inventory Rising: What It Means for Sellers

-Active listings in San Antonio are up 12.4% year-over-year, and months of supply has risen from 3.8 to 4.5 — approaching the 6-month threshold that traditionally marks a buyer's market.
+Active listings in San Antonio are rising year-over-year, and the Clever Market Heat Index placed San Antonio at 29 out of 100 in May 2026, a buyer's market reading (Clever, May 2026).
 This inventory growth is being driven by two forces: more homeowners listing their properties, and builders adding new supply at an aggressive pace.

 San Antonio is one of Texas's top markets for new construction permits.
 National builders are building at scale across the north and northwest sides of the metro, and every new home they deliver is another option for buyers who might otherwise purchase a resale property.
 More critically, builders are offering incentives that resale sellers simply cannot match: